ian-small/Chloe.jl/README.md

 using JuliaWebAPI

 i = APIInvoker("tcp://127.0.0.1:9999")
-# fasta and output should be relative to the server's working directory, or specify absolute path names!
+# fasta and output should be relative to the server's working directory, or specify absolute path names! yes "chloe" should be "annotate" but...
 ret = apicall(i, "chloe", fastafile, outputfile) # outputfile is optional code, data = ret["code"], ret["data"]
 @assert code === 200